 Driving towards Manchester Mum commented that we would be going around the ‘dark satanic mills’ and I immediately started singing Jerusalem (Blake’s poem set to music by Sir Hubert Parry).
 I learned it at school and have always been fond of it for no reason I can say.
 As I came to the final line a wave of grief rose up and I found myself in tears.

 I spoke the grief aloud, wondering where on Earth it was coming from, and Mum said it makes sense.
-Although Jerusalem is used as a patriotic chest beater, at heart it is a protest poem, an exhortation to the people of England to make their country the promised land.
+Although Jerusalem is used as a patriotic chest beater, at its heart it is a protest poem, an exhortation to the people of England to make their country the promised land.
 Blake was deeply concerned about industrialisation, particularly its impact on children.

 It suddenly struck me that this is the choice my ancestors had to make.
 Most of them were farm labourers who did not own land of their own.
 As machinery began to take over the need for manual labourers, as the population grew and since the commons had been enclosed, they had no way to make a living.
 They would have been choosing between immigration and moving to the city to work in factories.